parsokev/graph_repo/README.md

 3. Configure the Build Target for the CMake Project using the provided `CMakePresets.json` file by:

-  - Locating the Section titled `Project Status`
+    1. Locating the Section titled `Project Status`
-  - Clicking the `Select Configure Preset` Icon under the Section titled `Configure`
+    2. Clicking the `Select Configure Preset` Icon under the Section titled `Configure`
-  - Selecting `BUILD_DIR` from the Drop-down Command Palette menu
+    3. Selecting `BUILD_DIR` from the Drop-down Command Palette menu

-4. Build or Rebuild all files within the target `Graph_TIProject` CMake Project using the provided `CMakeLists.txt` file by either:
+4. Build or Rebuild all files within the target `Graph_TIProject` CMake Project using the provided `CMakeLists.txt` file and the `update.sh` shell script:

+   1. To Rebuild the Main Build of the CMake Project:
        - Clicking the `Build` Icon in upper right-hand corner of the title for the `Build` section under the Section titled `Project Status`

-    OR

        - Clicking the `Build` Icon to the right of `Graph_TIProject(Executable)` section bar Under `Project Outline` Section

+   2. To Rebuild the **Debug** and **Release** Configurations of the CMake Project:
+       - Ensure the current working directory is `graph_repo`
+       - Enter the following in the terminal to rebuild both configurations:
+            ```
+            source update.sh
+            ```

 5. Build or Rebuild the GoogleTesting Suite by:
     - Clicking on the `Build` Icon to the right of the `tests(Executable)` section bar Under the `Project Outline`

 # Building the Program Utilizng The Provided Makefile
 After cloning this repository in your preferred text editor, enter the commands into the terminal: